romulofreires1/portfolio/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

-Enjoy building and customizing your portfolio!
+Enjoy building and customizing your portifolio!